aubundy/notes/Jr to Sr Developer/performance.md

 Serve different image size depending on device type.
 It is common to serve 3-5 different versions of an image.
 The `<img>` tag's `src`, `srcset`, and `sizes` attributes all interact to achieve this end result.

-The resource specified by the `src` attribute should be large enough to work with all device sizes.
+The resource specified by the `src` attribute should be large enough to work with all device sizes. `srcset` allows you to specify the image size of the different sources available.
+The `sizes` attribute tells the browser how wide the image will be when it is displayed.

 [More on image file types](https://99designs.com/blog/tips/image-file-types/) [More on images and page speec](https://pageweight.imgix.com/)